|

 ![[18th East Course]](images/glen_t.jpg)

-brought into service as medical surgeon to Bonnie Prince Charlie's army camped in Edinburgh.
-At Culloden he was captured and
+service as medical surgeon to Bonnie Prince Charlie's army camped in Edinburgh.
+At Culloden he was captured and imprisoned but fellow

 Originally the winner of the Silver Club became captain, a practice that ceased after 1837.
 Today the winners name is engraved on